Psycoy/EasyLiterature/README.md

 <br><br>

 ## 1. A Simple Usage Example (一个简单的使用示例)
-1. Have the python installed on your local machine (preferably python version 3.8, 3.9, 3.10, and 3.11).
+1. Have the python installed on your local machine (preferably >= 3.7).
 2. Run `pip install easyliter` in your command line to install.
 3. Prepare your markdown note file (e.g., `Note.md`). <br>**Attention:** You may need to download a markdown editor to create/edit this file.
 I am using [Typora](https://typora.io/), which is not totally free.
 You can also choose other alternatives.
 4. List the formated papers titles in your markdown note file according to the Section 4 below (Recognition Rules). e.g.,<br>